SOC2085 : Refugees and Displacement: Borders, Camps, and Asylum (Inactive)

 Assessment Rationale And Relationship

-The essay will enable students to explore in detail a topic of their choice, assembling and analysing information, organising material and putting forward a coherent and reasoned argument.
-The exam will allow students to develop a broader understanding of the module, develop their own revision strategies, and manage their time carefully in order to revise effectively.
-The exam tests students overall absorption of course material.
+The two essays will enable students to explore in detail a topic of their choice, assembling and analysing information, organising material and putting forward a coherent and reasoned argument.
+The second essay will give students the opportunity to further improve their critical thinking and writing skills as they develop a more nuanced and detailed knowledge about refugee issues.

-The first assignment (the essay) is preceded by formative assessment (an essay plan), which is optional for students.
+The first assignment (essay 1) is preceded by a formative assessment (an essay plan), which is optional for students.